mems/calepin/Development/JavaScript/JavaScript.md

 ### Decompress GZIP

 **Not work with raw deflate, because it's don't provide uncompressed length info.
-You need to read all compressed blocks**
+You need to read all compressed blocks first**

 It's still could be a improvement if the data is only readed, but decompressed by the native PNG reader